FAQ

 How can I become a member of the Sepsis CoLab?

-To become a member, individuals must complete our brief membership application, create a Dataverse account, and sign a Memorandum of Understanding (see the membership application for more details).
+To join, complete the membership application, create a Dataverse account, and sign a Memorandum of Understanding.
+Details are available in the membership application.

 Who can become a member of the Sepsis CoLab?